($1,600) Cost to ship a car from Santa Ana, CA to Columbus, GA

 Transport method

-When shipping your car from Santa Ana to Columbus, you can choose between open, enclosed, or top-loaded transport.
-The right option depends on your budget and vehicle type.
+You have a few different options for shipping your car from Santa Ana to Columbus, including open, enclosed, and top-loaded transport.
+The method you should choose depends on your specific needs.

 Vehicle size and type